 .

-Likewise, natural number is prime if
+Likewise, natural number

 for some natural numbers